lannan/Westworld/README.md

 # Westworld

-The source code and datasets are coming soon!
+The source code and datasets will be made available by the time the paper is presented.